gsjung0419/DFTBP/README.md

  -.
 Edit Makefile.lammps.mpi in lib/dftbp, "location of library" you set in DFTB+ installation (ex., ~/applic/lib/dftbplus).

  -.
-Move DFTBP into your lammps/src folder
+Move src as lammps/src/DFTBP

  !!
 Make sure your dftbplus.h is the same as provided from dftbplus (there might be updates for API functions).